 In the section, we show Theorem \ref{thm:decay} which gives the decay rate of the Fourier modes of the velocity field solving the Navier--Stokes equation under the assumption that $\tau=\infty$ a.s.
 To begin with, we recall $\bu$ and its finite-dimensional approximation $\bu^N$ that solves

 and

 respectively.
-Having shown the Gevrey-class-$1$ regularity of $\bu$, we wish to use this information to obtain the following exponential decay rate for the difference of $\bu$ and $\bu^N$ in the $H^1$-norm (i.e. in the class of strong solutions).
+Having shown the Gevrey class $1$ regularity of $\bu$ { and with the assumption $\tau=\infty$ in hand}, we wish to use this information to obtain the following exponential decay rate for the difference of $\bu$ and $\bu^N$ in the $H^1$-norm (i.e. in the class of strong solutions).
 Before we begin, we note that from Theorem \ref{thm:main}, we have that the estimate

 holds a.s. for all $t\in(0,T]$ with a constant depending only on $\nu$, $\bu_0$ and $K$ from \eqref{xikbounded}.
-Thus, there exists $\delta\in(0,T)$ such that
+Thus, there exists $\delta_1\in(0,T)$ such that